 Volunteers who withdraw from the study following dosing, but prior to study completion, will be included in the PK analysis provided they have evaluable concentrations over the planned collection period.
 Volunteers with partial data will be evaluated on a case-by-case basis to determine if sufficient data are available for meaningful analysis.

-The following PK parameters will be determined for metformin for each treatment period:
+The following PK parameters will be determined for midazolam (if estimable) for each period: